 Hey, Twitter doctors piling on a kid who's sitting out a game with knee soreness.
 Did you know he missed his entire junior season with a meniscus injury that required two surgeries?https://t.co/IBUbssszLq— Adam Jardy (@AdamJardy) March 10, 2023

-I wrote about this type of thing during the football season, but this idea of fandom and identifying so much of our personalities with a team or group of people that we have no direct involvement in can end up being corrosive; it can bring out the absolute worst in us.
+I wrote about this type of thing during the football season, but this idea of fandom and identifying so much of our personalities with a team or group of people that we have no direct involvement with can end up being corrosive; it can bring out the absolute worst in us.